aws-solutions-library-samples/guidance-for-protein-language-esm-model-training-with-sagemaker-hyperpod/README.md

 - Users should regularly review and update these dependencies to ensure security and compatibility.
 - Users are responsible for compliance with all applicable licenses and terms of use for these third-party components.

-Please review and comply with all relevant licenses and terms of service for each third-party component before use in your applications.
+Please review and comply with all relevant licenses and terms of service for each third-party component before using in your applications.

 ## Authors